 Elements of Research Design

-Now that you know what is research design, it is important to know the elements and components of research design.
-Impactful research minimises bias and enhances data accuracy.
+Now that you know what is research design, it is important to know the elements of research design.
+Impactful research minimizes bias and enhances data accuracy.
 Designs with minimal error margins are ideal.
 Key elements include:

 Characteristics of Research Design

-Research design has several key characteristics that contribute to the validity, reliability, and overall success of a research study.
-To know the answer for what is research design, it is important to know the characteristics.
+The characteristics of good research design are those that contribute to the validity, reliability, and overall success of a research study.
+To know the answer to what is research design, it is important to know the characteristics.
 These are-

 1. Reliability